FrenzisRed/My_CCNA_Notes/37_Dynamic_ARP_Inspection.md

 the options are:

-- dst-mac: Enables validation of the destination MAC address in the Ethernet header against the target MAC address in the ARP body for ARP responses.
+- <b>dst-mac</b>: Enables validation of the destination MAC address in the Ethernet header against the target MAC address in the ARP body for ARP responses.
 The device classifies packets with different MAC addresses as invalid and drops them.
-- ip     : Validate IP address
-- src-mac: Validate source MAC address
+- <b>ip</b>     : Enables validation of the ARP body for invalid and unexpected IP addresses.
+Addresses include 0.0.0.0, 255.255.255.255, and all IP multicast addresses.
+The device checks the sender IP addresses in all ARP requests and responses and checks the target IP addresses only in ARP responses.
+- <b>src-mac</b>: Enables validation of source MAC address in the Ethernet header against the sender MAC address in the ARP body for ARP requests and responses.
+The devices classifies packets with different MAC addresses as invalid and drops them.

+These checks are an addition to the normal checks and if enabled a message has to pass all checks or it will be dropped.

 <h4 align="center">What attacks does it prevent</h4>